No Internet on SINGLE device

 Troubleshooting “No Internet Connection” on SINGLE Device

-This is actually very easy to figure out.
-If you are on a phone, or tablet – your device is definitely using Wi-Fi to connect to the Internet.
-However, if you are using a Smart-TV, Streaming Device, Gaming Console, Laptop, or a Desktop PC.. you might be using either.
+This is actually very simple to identify.
+If you are on a phone or tablet, your device is likely using Wi-Fi to connect to the Internet.
+However, if you are using a Smart TV, Streaming Device, Gaming Console, Laptop, or Desktop PC, you could be using Ethernet or Wi-Fi to connect to the Internet.

 If your device is properly connected to Wi-Fi or Ethernet, and still wont connect to the Internet keep going…